STROKE-MODS/STROKE-MODS/README.md

 | **[TO-DO-LIST-SYSTEM](https://github.com/STROKE-MODS/TO-DO-LIST-SYSTEM)** | A to-do list app built with a simple web front end | `HTML` |
 | **[Weather_cli](https://github.com/STROKE-MODS/Weather_cli)** | Command-line tool that fetches weather info | — |

+> 📝 Fill in the "what it does" column above with a real one-line pitch for each — that's the single biggest thing that makes a profile look professional to a recruiter or visitor.
+I've left placeholders where I don't have detail from your repos.

 <br>